 Since a European Spanish dub did exist, it's possible this was what was supplied to Starz.
 But of note, there are some marked differences between European Spanish and the Latin American Spanish that is spoken in the US.

-Curiously, the film was NOT also shown on Starz's Spanish-language movie channel Encore Español.
+The film was NOT also shown on Starz's Spanish-language movie channel Encore Español, which was launched in August 2011.
 So, it's possible this is because the supplied Spanish dub didn't use Latin American Spanish - or it's because the movie was only subtitled...

 The Movie screened several times per month, bouncing between channels (screening on Encore Mystery one week, then on both Mystery and MOVIEplex the following week; it also appeared on WAM! for a brief period, plus a couple of showings on the Westerns channel).